ArshaanB/Chamber-Crawler/README.md

+# Chamber Crawler 3000
+A version of the interactive Chamber Crawler game, made solely with C++, playable on the Command Line.

+# How to Play
 Download the files to your computer.
 Using the command line change directory into the folder which holds all of this code.

 Run command `make`.